Coordination of Islamic Colleges: Recognition

-Wafy and Wafiyya courses
+Courses

 The CIC regulated integrated courses for men and women combining Islamic and secular higher education.
 Known as "Wafy" and "Wafiyya", these courses are currently offered in different modes such as Residential, Day-school and Distance.

 Wafy

-Wafy is an eight-year programme in advanced Islamic studies (comprising two-year Higher Secondary, four-year Under Graduate and two-year Post Graduate courses) coupled with a recognized state university degree in a secular discipline.
+Wafy is an eight-year programme in advanced Islamic studies (comprising two-year Higher Secondary, four-year undergraduate and two-year postgraduate courses) coupled with a recognised state university degree in a secular discipline.
 This course is offered in residential mode only and is exclusive for men.

-The Post Graduate programme consists of six departments under three faculties namely Theology, Islamic Sharīʿah and Language and Culture.
+The postgraduate programme consists of six departments under three faculties namely Theology, Islamic Sharīʿah and Arabic language and Islamic culture.

 Wafy Arts

-"Wafy Arts" is a five-year integrated programme comprising a two-year Higher Secondary and a three-year Under Graduate studies with a state university degree in a secular discipline coupled with a preparatory certificate and a degree in Islamic Studies offered by the C. I. C. This course is exclusive to men and is offered both in Residential and Day-school modes.
+"Wafy Arts" is a five-year integrated programme comprising a two-year Higher Secondary and a three-year undergraduate studies with a state university degree in a secular discipline coupled with a preparatory certificate and a degree in Islamic Studies offered by the CIC This course is exclusive to men and is offered both in residential and day-school modes.

 Wafiyya

-Wafiyya is a five-year course in Islamic studies (comprising two-year Higher Secondary and three-year Under Graduate courses) coupled with a recognized state university degree in a secular discipline.
-This course is offered in residential mode only and is exclusive for women.
+Wafiyya is a five-year course in Islamic studies (comprising two-year higher secondary and three-year undergraduate courses) coupled with a recognised state university degree in a secular discipline.
+This course is offered in residential mode only and is exclusively for women.

-An optional two-year Post Graduate programme is also on offer for Wafiyya under graduates, which they can complete either in Distance or Regular mode, subject to conditions.
+An optional two-year postgraduate programme is also on offer for Wafiyya undergraduates, which they can complete either in distance or regular mode, subject to conditions.

 Wafiyya Day

-"Wafiyya Day" is a five-year course in advanced Islamic studies (comprising two-year Higher Secondary and three-year Under Graduate courses) coupled with a recognized state university degree in a secular discipline.
-This course is offered in Day-School mode and is exclusive for women.
+"Wafiyya Day" is a five-year course in advanced Islamic studies (comprising two-year higher secondary and three-year undergraduate courses) coupled with a recognised state university degree in a secular discipline.
+This course is offered in day-school mode and is exclusive for women.

-Student Life

-Wafy Students Federation (WSF)

-Wafy Students Federation (WSF) is the student wing of CIC, representing all the students from 90 colleges owned by or affiliated to CIC.

-The federation is actively involved in conducting various programmes and social projects.
-It coordinates curricular and non-curricular activities of the students from all affiliated colleges.
-Some of the focus areas of its operations include empowering the students, developing their organizational and leadership skills and leveraging their creative potential for various vital social projects.

-The WSF, which has been operational for over 15 years, has already made its presence felt by conducting some tremendously successful state-level events such as the biannual State Wafy Arts Fests and an international seminar under the theme 'Multi culturalism and world peace' etc. It also organizes a variety of interesting programmes to enhance the skills of the students such as elocution and writing training camps and media workshops etc. Another important event is the state-wide Wafy sports meet which is held by WSF in every two years.
-The organization utilises an effective networking system called ‘Wafy Orbit system’ to reach out to the community.